UNIVERSAL-IT-SYSTEMS/windows-on-fridges/content/webservices/azure.md

 * While the cloud service is being created you can go on with the instructions.
 * To find out more about cloud services go to http://azure.microsoft.com/en-us/documentation/services/cloud-services/

-#### Step 7.
+#### Step 8.

-To create a Nodebot Server you need another web site.
+To create a Nodebot Server you need a web site.
 In this step we will create the website on Azure, clone the nodebot-server repository, and publish the source files to your new Azure website using git.
 If you already done any of this steps while following [the Nodebot Server wiki](http://ms-iot.github.io/windows-on-fridges/nodebot/server/), you can skip them this step.

-You already know how to create web sites, but this one will have git as source control method.

 * Click the + NEW icon on the bottom left of the portal.
 Click WEB SITE, then QUICK CREATE.
 Enter a value for URL.
 The URL you input for your website will be later referred to as “nodebot host” in Pathfinding wiki.
 Select the datacenter for your web site in the REGION dropdown.
 Leave other settings unchanged.
 Click the checkmark at the bottom of the dialog.
 You need to wait for the website to be created.
 It will take about a minute.
 * Once the web site status changes to Running, click on the name of the web site to access the Dashboard.